workrahul22/learning/2. Low Level Design/LowLevelDesign.md

 ### OOP Principles and Solid Principles

 Abstraction: Represent all details for an entity in a context and hiding the complexity of a system.
+Data abstraction is the property by which only the essential details are displayed to the user.
+Abstraction can be achieved by interfaces and abstract classes.
+We can achieve 100% abstraction using interfaces.
+The abstract method contains only method declaration but not implementation.
 1. It will omit the non-needed details.
-2. Abstraction is the benifit oops provide.
+2. Abstraction is the benefit oops provide.
-3. OOP's provide abstraction on 3 pillers
+3. OOPs provide abstraction on 3 pillars
     a.
 Encapsulation
     b.
 Inheritance
     c.
 Polymorphism.
 4. Exposing behaviours that client needs to use.

-Encapsulation: Holding data & behaviour together and prevent external things from modifying the internal details.
+Encapsulation: Holding data & behavior together and preventing external things from modifying the internal details.
     Access Modifier
-        a. private: only accessible inside the class (not accessible inside child class).
+        a. private: only accessible inside the class (not inside the child class).
         b. public: publically accessible
-        c. protected: only accessible inside a package
+        c. protected: only accessible inside a packaged.
         d. default:

-*Golden Rule : If you anytime make an API public, you are forced to support it.
+*Golden Rule: If you make an API public anytime, you are forced to support it.

-Inheritance: Way to organize different entity in my system.
+Inheritance: This is a way to organize different entities in my system.
+One class is allowed to inherit the features of another class.

-    Has-a : It means composition
+    Has-a: It means composition
-    is-a : It meand Inheritance
+    is-a: It means Inheritance

 ```mermaid
     classDiagram